 When syntax colorizing is enabled, the editor also displays mouse-over popups showing the decoded values of syntax items where appropriate.
 For HTTP requests, the popups perform URL-decoding, and for responses they perform HTML-decoding.

+In the "Pretty" view, supported text formats will automatically be prettified in the text editor.
 The editor currently supports pretty printing of the following formats:

 This greatly improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.
 In editable messages, such as in Burp Repeater, supported text formats will be dynamically prettified as you type wherever possible.
 Otherwise, the text will be prettified when you send the request.